 What is Cyber Liability Insurance?
 Is It Worth It?

 There was a time when bad business decisions, unpredictable markets, fires, floods and robberies were the kinds of things that caused businesses to incur losses.
 But our ever-expanding cyber universe has opened the door to cybercrime, and now companies can go under from a severe cyberattack.
-In step with this increasing vulnerability, insurance companies now offer policies to protect businesses from such attacks.
-Cyber Liability Insurance reimburses businesses for financial losses resulting from data breaches and other cyber events.
+In step with this increasing vulnerability, insurance companies offer policies to protect businesses from such attacks.
+Cyber liability insurance reimburses businesses for financial losses resulting from data breaches and other cyber events.

 What Does Cyber Insurance Cover?